kwonus/Quelle-Obsolete/README.md

 /EoB/	(end of book)
 /BoB/	(beginning of book)

 EACH SEGMENT HAS AN ANCHOR.
 AN ANCHOR is either a normal fragment or a specialized fragment of BoV/BoC/BoB or Open-Paren Bits will no longer apply to tokens, but to segments.
 We will limit bits to either 32, with overflow reusing the 1-bit in round-robin fashion.
 This bit will be primarily used for display and will mark all words in the matching span.
-All words that constitute a match on the span will me marked.
+All words constituting a match on the span will me marked.

-for each anchor-candidate, forward-scan to completion of a match within the span, and marking bits only upon success.
-As soon as a failure is noticed, call-out, but do not advance the cursor until all segments are forward scanned and conditionally marked (a matching word that does not consitute a matching segment will no longer be highlighted).
+For each anchor-candidate, forward-scan to completion of a match within the span, and marking bits only upon success.
+As soon as a failure is noticed, call-out, but do not advance the cursor until all segments are forward scanned and conditionally marked (matching words that do not consitute a matching segment won't be highlighted).

 This should be no slower than earlier implementation and way more straightforward.

 NEGATIVE POLARITY APPLIES TO VERSES.
 THIS MIGHT BE A LITTLE TRICKY OR COUNTER INTUITIVE

 Parse()
 Validate()